RahulMJaiswar/RahulMJaiswar/README.md

-- 👋 Hi, I’m @RahulMJaiswar
+- 👋 Hi I am Rahul Jaiswar
-- 👀 I’m interested in Data Visualization,Machine Learning,Statistics,Data Visualization using Tableau,Data Visualization using PowerBI,MYSQL.
+- 👀 I am interested in Data Visualization,Machine Learning,Statistics,Data Visualization using Tableau,Data Visualization using PowerBI,MYSQL.
-- 🌱 I’m currently learning Pursuing in Post Graduate Analytic program
+- 🌱 I am currently learning Pursuing in Post Graduate Analytic program
-- 💞️ I’m looking to collaborate on ..
+- 💞️ I am looking to collaborate on Jr Data Analyst
-- 📫 How to reach me by mail
+- 📫 How to reach me by mail - rahuljaiswar294@gmail.com

 <!---
 RahulMJaiswar/RahulMJaiswar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.